Trinidad Coastal Land Trust

 Today, while this land is protected from development, it contains fragile habitat that is being threatened by an increasing number of visitors, as well as invasive plants.
 The Wolf’s evening primrose (Oenothera wolfii), a California rare plant, occurs in low numbers on the sandy bluffs.
 The property contains the mouth of Luffenholtz Creek where it empties into the Pacific Ocean, a small reach of stream containing coastal cutthroat trout, stickleback, sculpin and lamprey.
 This beach is popular with surf and smelt net anglers.
 The rocky shoreline contains kelp forest and intertidal habitat for marine wildlife.
 Luffenholtz Beach is an excellent place to view some of the off-shore rocks that are part of the California Coastal National Monument.

 Luffenholtz Beach has been a traditional fishing beach for local Native people for thousands of years.
 Traditional staple foods harvested at this beach include smelt, lamprey and seaweed.
 The beach lies within the ancestral territory of the Yurok people, which includes coastal lands from Wilson Creek, in Del Norte County, to the Little River, just south of Trinidad.
 The Trinidad Coastal Land Trust intends to honor cultural values and to be inclusive of traditional land management.
-“We want to partner with the Trinidad Rancheria and the Yurok Tribe to develop best management practices, and to design habitat protection and restoration projects.
+“We want to partner with local tribes such as the Trinidad Rancheria, the Yurok Tribe, the Pulikla Tribe of Yurok People, and the Big Lagoon Rancherie to develop best management practices, and to design habitat protection and restoration projects.
 This the Yurok people’s ancestral lands where their ancestors lived and depended on the natural resources still being utilized by tribal people today.
 We want to respect that and work with the Tribes to develop a culturally sensitive land management plan for this beach property as well as adjacent Land Trust holdings at Houda Point, Baker Beach, and for future trails projects,” said Ben Morehead, Director of the Trinidad Coastal Land Trust.

 No dogs allowed on the point trail.
 They might fall off the cliff and only a certified fire fighter w/ ropes can scale the cliff to retrieve them...